-One of the most confusing (and important!) parts of selling property is the impact from the foreign capital gains tax.
+One of the most confusing (and important!) parts of selling property is the impact from the US tax on foreign capital gains.
 We, of course, hope you realize a gain, but let’s look at capital gains more closely, so you can fully understand how to calculate your gains/losses, how to report them on your expat tax return, and what the tax impact may be.

-What Is the Capital Gain Tax on Foreign Property?
+What Is the Foreign Capital Gain Tax on Foreign Property?

 The basic premise is this: when you sell property or investments for more than the cost basis, you have a gain, and when you sell for less than your cost basis, you have a loss.
 Most gains and losses will need to be claimed on your US tax return if you are a US person (citizen or permanent resident) as a capital gain tax.

 Personal Property Sale